 Enjoy a sightseeing tour of the city this morning.
 Visit La Petite France, Strasbourg’s old quarter and a UNESCO World Heritage Site, with its wealth of history and graceful architecture.
 See major sights by coach before taking a walking tour through the old town to the magnificent pink sandstone cathedral.
 Learn about the astronomical clock, then step aboard a canal boat for a relaxing cruise along the waterways.

 Join an optional excursion to Obernai this afternoon.
 This old town of half-timbered houses, courtyards and fountains is set within rampart walls with 20 towers and four gates.

-Breisach is overlooked by a cathedral that dates from the 12th century and incorporates Roman and Gothic decoration.
+Breisach, often referred to as the 'gateway to the Black Forest', is overlooked by a cathedral that dates from the 12th century and incorporates Roman and Gothic decoration.
 The hill upon which the town sits used to effectively become an island in the middle of the river when the Rhine flooded, until the river was 'straightened' in the 19th-century!
-Today, you have the chance to join optional excursions to picturesque Colmar or the Black Forest
+Today, you have the chance to join optional excursions to picturesque Colmar and the Alsace.